CONTACT

 5.3 Students without pre-existing access arrangements

 It is not the College’s policy to screen and assess each student for specific learning difficulties.
-To be eligible for a screening test students must be referred by their teacher or an Educational Psychologist to the Access Arrangements Team who will then initiate the process of assessment.
-If a student develops a medical condition that they believe requires access arrangements they must provide evidence for review by the Access Arrangements Team.
+To be eligible for a screening access arrangement test students must be referred by their teacher to the Access Arrangements Team who will then initiate the process of assessment.
+If a student develops or is diagnosed with a medical condition that they believe requires access arrangements they must provide evidence for review by the Access Arrangements Team.

-For more complex access arrangements such as 50% extra time, further testing would be required and appropriate scores (69 or less) would need to be recorded.
-Ideally, this would be done by an educational psychologist who would carry out a full diagnostic assessment.
-However, the SEND Advisor and Assessor could carry out this assessment if required.
-In the case of students with conditions such as Attention Deficit Disorder (ADD) alternative access arrangements may be given.
+For more complex access arrangements such as 50% extra time, further testing would be required and appropriate scores would need to be recorded.
+In the case of students with conditions such as Attention Deficit Hyperactivity Disorder (ADHD) access arrangements may be given subject to relevant supporting evidence being provided.

 All access arrangements are reviewed on an individual basis with consideration to the needs of the student and the needs of the wider student body.

 The Access Arrangements Team will assess a student for access arrangements only.
-The specialist assessor does not offer a full diagnostic assessment; this should be done by an educational psychologist.
+The specialist assessor does not offer a full diagnostic assessment.
 In addition, students who require testing for dyscalculia will need to be assessed externally (e.g. with an educational psychologist).

-Any students who have not received prior access arrangements but do have an educational report detailing a need will meet with the SEND Assessor for further testing.
-This will typically involve two tests in processing, and a handwriting test if Word Processing is required.
+Any students who have not previously received access arrangements but do have an educational report detailing a special educational need will meet with the SEND Assessor for further testing at the start of the academic year.

 Ashbourne facilitates a number of different access arrangements for examinations for SEND students, which include: